Reporting on giving from related constituents

 It is possible to search for giving totals received from related constituents in your database.
-This functionality is available in the List Manager, accessible by navigating to Constituents > List Manager:
+This functionality is available in List Manager, accessible by navigating to Constituents > List Manager:

 It's important to note that you can search for related constituents only from within an existing list in List Manager.
-Within that list, creating an additional list allows you to pull the related constituents from your original list into a new list.
-In essence, the list of related constituents is derived from the original list.
-It is not possible to create a related constituent list without the original list.
+Within the list, creating an additional list lets you then pull the related constituents from your original list into a new list.
+The list of related constituents is derived from the original list.
+It is not possible to create a related constituent list in any other way.

-You would then use the related list in your search and in your report to pull in the related constituent giving data.
+You can then use the related list in your search and in your report to pull in the related constituent giving data.

 2. Name and save the list:

-3. Go back to List Manager and click on the name of the list from which you want to create a related list.
-Click on the Related lists tab.
+3. Go back to List Manager and click on the name of the list on which the related list will be based.
+Then click on the Related lists tab.
 Now you can create the derived list that allows you to report on giving from related constituents: